zaksel/NLG-System/README.md

         * model.ckpt.index
         * model.ckpt.meta

+11. Adjust hparams.n_lang to your language
-11. your model is ready to use.
+12. your model is ready to use.
 If you want to see some stats on tensorboard use:
     > tensorboard  --logdir=data/training/iswTrain1/checkpoint

 </details>